Risk-Busters/NoRiskNoFun/README.md

 ## Continuous Integration (optional)

 To configure CI for your project, run the ci-cd sub-generator (`jhipster ci-cd`), this will let you generate configuration files for a number of Continuous Integration systems.
 Consult the [Setting up Continuous Integration][] page for more information.

+For this repository, the CI is already setup within `.travis.yml`.

 [jhipster homepage and latest documentation]: https://www.jhipster.tech
 [jhipster 6.6.0 archive]: https://www.jhipster.tech/documentation-archive/v6.6.0